 - Choose the analytics method to be applied.

-- Map the dataset to the inputs of the analytics method.
+- Map the columns of the dataset to the inputs of the analytics method.

 - Choose the visualization technique to be used.